Environmental Auditing Assessments

 Local Environmental Audit and Management System (LEAMS)

 All local authorities are part of LEAMS, which helps them meet their obligations under Best Value by: establishing a base-line standard for street cleanliness; providing a method of self-monitoring to assess continuous service improvement; facilitating independent monitoring by neighbouring local authorities; providing an annual independent validation audit; distributing and sharing best practice.
 The following criteria are assessed during the surveys: cleanliness grade; servicing and coverage of public use litter bins; types of litter; sources of litter; local environment quality (dog fouling, vandalism, graffiti, weed growth, detritus and fly-posting).
-View the 2015/16 LEAMS Benchmarking Report.
+View the 2016/17 benchmarking report.

 Housing Association Audits